lysmarine/lysmarine_gen/README.md

 # Download

+To get start it's easier to download pre-built image using the links below.
 CircleCI is the tool which is used to create the OS image.

 NOTE: Due to Cloudsmith bandwidth restrictions, please try to find your required image using